Note

 [8]:

-# Create informative time series plot
+# Create time series plot showing inactivation for multiple pathogens

 fig, (ax1, ax2) = plt.subplots(2, 1, figsize=(14, 10), sharex=True)